Sell Your House Subject To The Existing Mortgage

 The existing mortgage may or may not contain a due on sale clause.
 This clause basically prohibits the transfer of the property without paying off the loan or obtaining the lenders approval.

 It’s usually not a good idea to ask a lender if it is okay because the answer is usually going to be no. If a transfer has already occurred and the lender has a due on sale clause, they may be able to demand that the loan is paid in full.

 So will the lender call the loan due if they find out you sold the house?
 Usually no. It is possible but it is rare.
 Banks want to collect monthly payments.
 They are not in the business of owning houses and prefer to avoid foreclosure.

 The goal of a good real estate investor would be to get your loan paid off as soon the market will allow.
 Worst case scenario, if the lender calls the loan due, a credible home buyer will make an attempt to pay off the loan prior to the house going to foreclosure.

 Should You Sell Your House Subject To

 A subject-to transaction can be a good option when you need to sell your house fast but has risks for both buyers and sellers.
 It usually works best when there is no equity and the house is worth close to what is owed on it.
 This frequently happens with buyers who use low down payment loans or who buy at the top of the pricing cycle.

 At Fairview Home Buyers, we buy and sell houses on the Southshore and Northshore of New Orleans.
 We buy houses for cash if we can fix them up and sell them for a short term profit.
 This offer is based on the market and the condition leaving room for us to be able to make a profit.

 We also buy nicer houses in good condition that may just need a little cosmetic work.
-We can usually pay full market value by buying subject to the debt that’s already on it.
+We can usually pay full market value by buying the house subject to the debt that’s already on it.
 We take over all the payments and maintenance on the house, including taxes and insurance.